 I currently am being dormant in guitar (was being active for 12 years) and resuming playing table tennis after pausing for 12 years (3 years experience starting around 15 years ago when I was 9 years old).

-I was skeptical at first regarding your equipment suggestion since I had a bad experience of friendship Ritc (Check price).
+I was skeptical at first regarding your equipment suggestion since I had a bad experience of friendship RITC (check info).
 It was a slow rubber and we never reglue every session.
-So on first 3 hours was great, and it turned into very dull on the next day shall no reglue applied.
+So on the first 3 hours was great, and it turned into very dull on the next day shall no reglue applied.

-My dad bought me kong linghui special 3+2 alc (Check price), Anatomic handle, black tag circa 2003, paired it with a pair of Bryce 2.1mm sheets, and switched to pair Bryce fx 2.1mm sheets after fx version was released.
-Tried Flextra though for once and some tsp rubbers.
+My dad bought me Kong Linghui special 3+2 alc (Check price), Anatomic handle, black tag circa 2003, paired it with a pair of Bryce 2.1mm sheets, and switched to pair Bryce fx 2.1mm sheets after fx version was released.
+Tried Butterfly Flextra (check price) though for once and some tsp rubbers.
 Some Donic and Tibhar rubbers as well perhaps.

 Speed Glue, No Fun at all?